Trapped in the Closet (South Park): Awards

-The organization Fight Against Coercive Tactics Network, founded by Lawrence Wollersheim, named the South Park staff their "FACTNet Person(s) of the Year for 2005" for this episode.
+The organization FACTNet, founded by Lawrence Wollersheim, named the South Park staff their "FACTNet Person(s) of the Year for 2005" for this episode.
 Robert Arp cited the series winning a Peabody Award due to its willingness to criticize intolerance in April 2006 as a "special concern for criticizing and countering intolerance", and the notion that "the Church of Scientology suffers from the widely held perceptions that it seeks to silence former members and others who criticize its beliefs and practices", as the motivation behind the episode.

 Stone and Parker submitted the episode for an Emmy Award, though Stone admitted that "We did it to be jerks.
 A 'fuck you' to Comedy Central."
 To their surprise the episode was nominated on July 6, 2006, in the Primetime Emmy Award for Outstanding Animated Program (for Programming Less Than One Hour) category, the show's sixth nomination (one of which they won, for 2005's "Best Friends Forever").
 The Simpsons episode "The Seemingly Never-Ending Story" was the eventual recipient of the award.
 It was also among Comedy Central's list of "10 South Parks That Changed The World", which started airing at September 24, 2006, in anticipation of the premiere of the second half of South Park's tenth season.

 Legacy

 The scene where Cruise enters the closet is referenced in the South Park segment of the opening of the 58th Primetime Emmy Awards on August 27, 2006, in which Conan O'Brien is trying to get to the show, but suddenly appears in Stan's room in an animated form.
 Stan begins yelling at him as he runs into the nearby closet.
-Immediately following the entrance, he exits the closet and says, "There's someone else in there", referring to Cruise, and leaves the door open.
+Immediately following the entrance, he exits the closet and says, "There's someone else in there", leaving the door open as he exits.
 Cruise then pops out and closes the door.

 There is a scene in the film The Bridge by Brett Hanover, where two young women looking for a laugh tell a Scientology volunteer they learned about the organization from South Park.
 The volunteer answers that she has not seen the episode in question, and the two women later leave during the middle of an orientation video.

 On February 8, 2013, while appearing on the Opie & Anthony Show, Jenna Miscavige Hill, the niece of the Chairman of Scientology, David Miscavige, admitted that she first learned about the story of Xenu from watching this episode.